Wikistoric/docker-react-js/README.md

 Open your browser at [localhost:8081](http://localhost:8081) to see your app.
 Everything that you edit will be updated immediately, but you might have to refresh the page in your browser.

 Of course you can change the port mapping from 8081 to something else in `start-docker.sh`.
 To change the name of the image itself change it in both `start-docker.sh` and `build.sh`.
+For WebSocket connections back to your app the internal and external ports have to be the same.
+You can do this by setting the environment variable `PORT` inside the container, e.g. by using `--env PORT=8081` (see [`start_docker.sh`](https://github.com/Wikistoric/docker-react-js/blob/main/start_docker.sh))

+Additional npm packages can be installed when running the container by using the environment variable `NPMINSTALL`.
+Set the variable to a list of package names seperated by space, e.g. `-env NPMINSTALL='react-router react-router-dom'`.
+It is actually the arguments that will be sent to `npm install`, so you can use the full syntax.